-As detailed in my recent Peeples Place Spotlight Q&A with Ron & Howard Albert, the lead engineers on the epochal late summer 1970 “Layla and Other Assorted Love Songs” sessions by Derek & The Dominos, the album first released that November was reissued in a deluxe two-CD 40th anniversary edition in spring 2011.
+As detailed in my 2012 Spotlight Q&A with Ron & Howard Albert, the lead engineers on the epochal late summer 1970 “Layla and Other Assorted Love Songs” sessions by Derek & The Dominos, the album first released that November was reissued in a deluxe two-CD 40th-anniversary edition in spring 2011.

-A super-deluxe edition (above) included a new 5.1 surround mix by another engineering legend, Grammy-winner and surround pioneer Elliot Scheiner, that won the “Best Surround Sound Album” Grammy on Feb.
-12 and sparked yet another resurgence of interest in the album, and the band, as new generations of rock ‘n’ roll fans are introduced to them.
+A super-deluxe edition (above) included a new 5.1 surround mix by another engineering legend, Grammy-winner and surround pioneer Elliot Scheiner, which won the “Best Surround Sound Album” Grammy on February 12, 2012.
+It sparked yet another resurgence of interest in the album, and the band, as new generations of rock ‘n’ roll fans are introduced to them.

-The reissue, the nomination and an irresistible urge to flash back to what was a great time in my misspent youth prompted me to revisit these musicians and their remarkable body of work, a legacy that to my ears still sounds great, timeless, soul-deep.
+The 40th-anniversary reissue, the Grammy win and an irresistible urge to flash back to a great time in my own misspent youth prompted me to revisit these musicians and their remarkable body of work, a legacy that to my ears still sounds great, timeless, soul-deep.

-There was also sort of a personal connection between yours truly and the Alberts and Criteria in North Miami, Fla., the studio in which they engineered the original “Layla” sessions with legendary producer/engineer Tom Dowd serving as exec producer.
+There was also sort of a personal connection between yours truly and the Alberts and Criteria.
 I grew up less than a mile from the studio, and went to the same junior and senior high schools as Ron; Howard was a few years older.
 They were 19 and 23, respectively, when “Layla” was recorded.
 The band was roughly the same age, maybe a little older.
-Dowd and Criteria owner Mac Emmerman were really the only adults in the room.
+Dowd and Criteria owner Mack Emmerman were really the only adults in the room.

 As a singer, Hammond B3 player, and songwriter, Whitlock, I thought, was the real sparkplug in Derek & The Dominos, a band from May 1970 through April 1971.
 Emerging from his support role as the first “friend” in rock ‘n’ soul band Delaney & Bonnie & Friends (which later included Clapton for a time) and then connecting with Clapton on his own, Whitlock was a perfect rock ‘n’ roll foil for EC in the Dominos.

 Singing since childhood and a musician since his early teens, Bobby embodied the pure, genuine soul that Eric the Englishman thought his singing, playing and songwriting lacked.
-The two also shared an affinity for the rock star lifestyle — fast cars, wads of cash, lots of women, piles of cocaine, and eventually, heroin.
+Clapton and Whitlock also shared an affinity for the rock star lifestyle — fast cars, wads of cash, lots of women, piles of cocaine, and eventually, heroin.

-They recorded the EC solo album “461 Ocean Boulevard” with the Alberts at Criteria in 1974.
+They recorded “461 Ocean Boulevard” with the Alberts at Criteria in 1974.
 Clapton titled the album after the beach house where he lived during the sessions, which was leased by the studio and a welcome alternative to hotels for visiting rock star clients.

-A couple of enterprising local girls, Cindy Johnson and Jeri Jenkins, who went to the same high school as Ron and I (Cindy’s grandmother was my next-door neighbor in North Miami) established a sister company (you should pardon the expression) called Home at Last.
-They took care of everything from food to transportation to entertainment for artists in Miami to record at Criteria.
+A couple of enterprising local girls, Cindy Johnson and Jeri Jenkins, who coincidentally went to the same high school as Ron and I (Cindy’s grandmother was my next-door neighbor in North Miami) established a sister company (you should pardon the expression) called Home at Last.
+Cindy and Jeri took care of everything from food to transportation to entertainment for artists in Miami to record at Criteria.

 “When Eric did ‘461…’ he was just off heroin and had been living on a farm and was very sweet and sober for a while,” Johnson wrote me last week.
 “He used to come over to Jeri’s and my house ALL the time and hang out if he wasn’t in the studio.
 He was kind of lonely.
 We would take him to the movies at the 163rd Street mall and all kinds of normal things like that.
 He took me to a record store to buy me a Robert Johnson album and he got kicked out cause he had a Coke and wouldn’t throw it out.”